abgz/Quora_Insincere_Questions_Classification/README.md

 Keras provides the ability to describe any model using JSON format with a to_json() function.
 This can be saved to file and later loaded via the model_from_json() function that will create a new model from the JSON specification.
 The weights are saved directly from the model using the save_weights() function and later loaded using the symmetrical load_weights() function.
 The model is then converted to JSON format and written to model.json in the local directory.
 The network weights are written to model.h5 in the local directory

+# Prediction
+Prediction of model is present in Output.csv file